shristi39/e-shop-in-golang/README.md

  We also have created the mock file for the testing the coverage of the packages and functions the package we used for creating the mock file is (https://github.com/golang/mock)

+The GORM is fantastic ORM library for Golang, aims to be developer friendly.
+It is an ORM library for dealing with relational databases.
+This gorm library is developed on the top of database/sql package.
 We have used the gorm for the query and to  manipulate data from a database using an object-oriented paradigm(https://github.com/jinzhu/gorm)

 We have also created docker image of this project.Docker is a platform for managing ,deploying and building the containerized applications.It comes with the command line interface using which we can do all the operations which the website provides.We can get the information on building the image on(https://docs.docker.com/)